tobyjsullivan/ues-command-api/README.md

 - `400 BAD_REQUEST` There is something wrong with your request such as a missing field or badly formatted value.
 Check `error` in the response for specific error information.
 - `409 CONFLICT` This account would conflict with another.
 Most likely the email address is already in use by another account.

+### POST /commands/create-store

+Authentication: Account Token

+Params:

+- `name` The DNS-friendly name for the store

+### POST /commands/commit-event

+Authentication: Store Write Token

+Params:

+- `entityId` The entity which the event applies to.
+Must be a 128 bit value represented as a UUID (e.g., `cc0ed51b-2ae3-4608-a47d-fdb5d040b848`).
+- `type` The event type identifier such as "AccountOpened".
+- `data` The JSON event data encoded with Base64.
+- `version` (optional) The version number of the event.
+The request will be rejected if this is not the next available version in the entity log.